 The portion of our distribution that is not income is treated as a return of capital.
 A holder of our common stock will reduce their cost basis for income tax purposes by the amount designated as return of capital.
 For tax purposes, the distribution to common stockholders for the fiscal year ended 2010 was 100 percent return of capital.
 A holder of our common stock would reduce their cost basis for income tax purposes by an amount equal to the total distributions they received in 2010.
 This information is reported to stockholders on Form 1099-DIV and is available on our Web site at www.tortoiseadvisors.com.
 For book purposes, the source of the distribution to common stockholders for the fiscal year ended 2010 was 100 percent return of capital.
+We currently estimate that 0 to 10 percent of 2011 distributions will be characterized as qualified dividend income for tax purposes with the remaining percentage characterized as return of capital.
+Final determination will be made after the completion of our fiscal year.

 The unrealized gain or loss we have in the portfolio is reflected in the Statement of Assets and Liabilities.
-At February 28, 2011, our investments are valued at approximately \$1.665 billion, with an adjusted cost of \$1.416 billion.
-The \$249 million difference reflects unrealized appreciation that would be realized for financial statement purposes if those investments were sold at those values.
-The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending upon unrealized gains (losses) on investments, realized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
-At February 28, 2011, the balance sheet reflects a net deferred tax liability of approximately \$95 million or \$2.09 per share.
+At May 31, 2011, our investments are valued at approximately \$1.576 billion, with an adjusted cost of \$1.407 billion.
+The \$169 million difference reflects unrealized appreciation that would be realized for financial statement purposes if those investments were sold at those values.
+The Statement of Assets and Liabilities also reflects either a net deferred tax liability or net deferred tax asset depending upon unrealized gains (losses) on investments, realized gains (losses) on investments, capital loss carryforwards and net operating losses.
+At May 31, 2011, the balance sheet reflects a net deferred tax liability of approximately \$67 million or \$1.47 per share.
 Accordingly, our net asset value per share represents the amount which would be available for distribution to stockholders after payment of taxes.
 Details of our deferred taxes are disclosed in Note 5 in our Notes to Financial Statements.